rust-lang/rust-wiki-backup/Syntax-extension.md

     #simpleext(m1,param1,param2,param3,...,paramn,some_expr)
 Then, `m1` is defined as an extension taking `n` parameters, named `param1`-`paramn`.
 Those identifiers may appear free in various expression positions in `some_expr`; the argument syntax will be substituted at that point.

+# Ideas concerning attributes

+It may be desirable to access or even generate attributes via macros.
+Though that complicates matters, it also could be really powerful as scoped metadata (i.e. attributes) could be used to control macro expansion.